EC528-Fall-2023/PIR-against-FoundationDB/README.md

 #### FoundationDB as the Core Database:
 - Implication: Using FoundationDB as the core database infrastructure provides scalability and reliability, allowing the system to handle large datasets and high transaction volumes.
 - Reason: FoundationDB is a distributed database known for its robustness and scalability.
 It ensures data durability and availability, making it a suitable choice for the underlying data storage system.

+#### Network Placement:
+- Implication: Putting a network between the PathORAM client and PathORAM server will improve security by preventing unauthorized access to private data.
+- Reason: A firewall can monitor and control incoming and out going network traffic between the PathaORAM client and PathORAM server.
+It will also log and monitor the traffic passing to help detect suspecious activity and potential attacks

+### Helpful Analogy:
+Lets say you are reading a top secret book and want to keep that hidden from your friends.
+You decide to hide that book in the library.
+To make it really difficult for your friends to find the book your reading, you decide to cut the book into pages and hide each page in a different book throughout the library.

+The pages of the book are analogous to the nodes in PathORAM.
+The library is analogous to the PathORAM server.
+The PathORAM client is analogous to you, the user who wants to read the top secret book.

+When you want to read the book, you go to the library and request the pages of the book.
+The PathORAM server does not know which book the pages you requested are in, so it cannot learn which book you are trying to read.

 ## 5. Acceptance criteria
 *Minimum Acceptance criteria:*
 - Implementing all parts of a path ORAM, both client and server, to an application and the binded FoundationalDB Client